108 new COVID-19 cases reported - Santa Barbara News-Press

 Four cases were in unincorporated Goleta Valley and Gaviota.

+The county is conducting quality assurance to align with the California Public Health Department.
+For that reason, Tuesday’s numbers included 15 backlogged cases.

 Twenty-five patients are recovering in county hospitals.
-Another four are in intensive care units.
+Another four are recovering in intensive care units.

 Santa Barbara County now has a total of 93,186 cases, of which 839 are still infectious.
-The total number of deaths remains at 694.
+The total number of deaths is 694.

 Of the entire county population (all ages), 69.2% is fully vaccinated.